prateek18-02/Blog-Redux/README.md

 if you don't want to use json server and use locally than

-* open terminal in the same directiry as index.js and use `npm start`
+* open terminal in the same directory as index.js and use `npm start`